One-Pan Creamy Tuscan Chicken

 - Cut the chicken leg quarters at the joint to separate the drumstick (leg) from the thigh.
 Season both sides with paprika, 1 teaspoon black pepper, garlic powder, 1/2 teaspoon ground thyme, and 1/4 teaspoon sea salt.
 Coat evenly with flour.

-- Heat large pan/skillet to medium.
-Add olive oil and cook chicken for 4 to 5 minutes on each side.
-Remove from pan and set to the side.
+- Heat a large skillet to medium.
+Add olive oil and cook the chicken, skin side down, for 5 to 7 minutes until the fat renders and it is golden brown on top.
+Flip and cook for an additional 3 minutes.
+Remove from the pan and set aside.

 - Category: Dinner